Marcus M. Opp Ph.D.

 Research statement and Google Scholar Profile

-3) Contract and relationship dynamics: (3), (5), (6), (8).
+3) Contract theory and dynamic games: (3), (5), (6), (8), (15).

 4) International/ macro: trade theory, DSGE models: (1), (2), (5).